RTDT-LABORATORIES/wedowind-challenge-ASCE-EMI/README.md

-# WeDoWind challenge: Field Applications in Structural Health Monitoring For Wind Turbines
+# The WeDoWind ASCE-EMI Structural Health Monitoring for Wind Energy Challenge
 Create a branch to work on your solution.